 ● Hourly in the last day

-Products that are in an evaluation-expired state send a syslog (%SMART_LIC-3-EVAL_EXPIRED_WARNING) weekly until the issue resolved.
+Products that are in an evaluation-expired state send a syslog (%SMART_LIC-3-EVAL_EXPIRED_WARNING) weekly until the issue is resolved.

-The Smart Licensing Using Policy simplifies day-zero operations and on-going maintenance for our customers.
-The product will not boot in evaluation mode, per-product software registration is not required, nor is ongoing communication every 30 days per product with your cloud-hosted smart account on Cisco Smart Software Manager.
-Without having your products connect back to Cisco, you can achieve software license compliance via reporting activities which can be achieved by:
+The Smart Licensing Using Policy simplifies day-zero operations and ongoing maintenance for our customers.
+The product will not boot in evaluation mode, and per-product software registration is not required, nor is ongoing communication every 30 days per product with your cloud-hosted Smart Account on Cisco Smart Software Manager.
+Without having your products connect back to Cisco, you can achieve software license compliance via reporting activities, such as by:

-● Including your smart account and virtual account (optional) to all new purchases, we report your purchased software to your smart account as ‘in-use’
+● Including your Smart Account and Virtual Account (optional) with all new purchases; we report your purchased software to your Smart Account as “in use”

-● Upgrading your Smart Software Manager (SSM) SLP-enabled on-prem <insert release #> (March 2021 release)
+● Upgrading your Smart Software Manager (SSM) Smart Licensing Using Policy-enabled on-premises, beginning with <insert release #> (March 2021)

-● Using our new reporting tool, Cisco Smart Licensing Utility (CSLU) lite-windows 10 application
+● Using our new reporting tool, the Cisco Smart Licensing Utility (SLU), a Windows 10 Lite application

-● Utilizing our on-product REST APIs/CLIs with your own tools or third-party systems
+● Using our on-product REST APIs or command-line interfaces (CLIs) with your own tools or third-party systems

-● Direct reporting to your smart account on Cisco Smart Software Manager
+● Reporting directly to your Smart Account on Cisco Smart Software Manager

 As Cisco products are activated and configured, they call home to their Smart Account and report usage in various ways.
-This communication indicates the licenses that are needed and with traditional Smart Licensing also returns the current availability details.
-For traditional Smart Licensing one of two of the following responses are received by the device:
+This communication indicates the licenses that are needed and, with traditional Smart Licensing, also returns the current availability details.
+For traditional Smart Licensing, one of the following responses is received by the device:

 ● “Authorized” means the license pool is sufficient to support the current usage across all devices in the pool.

-For the new Smart Licensing using Policy feature, the following apply
+For the new Smart Licensing Using Policy feature, the following applies:

-● Usage data that is stored on the device when it is booted and updated for all usage systematically.
+◦ Usage data is stored on the device when it is booted and updated for all usage systematically.
 This usage data is similarly sent to Cisco.

-● After sending, the device will show a status field that it has reported.
-If connected it automatically will receive an ACK acknowledgement in the form of an Report ACK message and the device will indicate that it has reported.
+◦ After sending, the device will show a status field indicating that it has been reported.
+If connected, it will automatically receive an acknowledgment in the form of a Report ACK message and the device will indicate that it has reported.

 Smart Licensing isn’t a strict system in the way that traditional node-lock technologies are.
-Instead, Smart Licensing is highly flexible and doesn’t lock licenses to individual devices.
+Instead, it is highly flexible and doesn’t lock licenses to individual devices.
 Smart Licensing provides a real-time monitoring and accounting of software use and light enforcement capabilities for overuse of licenses, subscriptions, and term expirations.

 ● Products stay in an “authorized” state as long as the number of entitlements in the pool is greater than or equal to the number of licenses being consumed.
-Products using SL Using Policy will only indicate as to whether the device has reported or not reported its usage.
+Products using the Smart Licensing Using Policy will indicate only whether the device has reported or not reported its usage.

-● When the number of licenses in the pool is less than the number of licenses being consumed (because additional licenses were consumed by new deployments or because the number of licenses decreased due to expiration of subscriptions or terms), the pool is moved to an “out of compliance” state for tradition Smart Licensing.
-For SL using Policy, this is only tracked at the CSSM Cloud level in the Smart Account or the CSSM On-Prem local license server.
+● When the number of licenses in the pool is less than the number of licenses being consumed (because additional licenses were consumed by new deployments or because the number of licenses decreased due to expiration of subscriptions or terms), the pool is moved to an “out of compliance” state for traditional Smart Licensing.
+For the Smart Licensing Using Policy, this is tracked only at the Cisco Smart Software Manager (SSM) cloud level in the Smart Account or the SSM On-Prem local license server.

-● For traditional SL, all devices in the pool that are using the uncompliant license are notified.
-Enforcement actions are device specific but tend to be on the light end of the spectrum, including nag-ware and limited product updates.
+● For traditional Smart Licensing, all devices in the pool that are using the noncompliant license are notified.
+Enforcement actions are device specific but tend to be on the light end of the spectrum, including nagware and limited product updates.

 ● Smart Account users and administrators are also notified when more licenses are being consumed than have been purchased.
-CSSM displays a “major” alarm on its primary alarms interface as well as within the Virtual Account itself.
-The alarm includes information on needed licenses and quantity to resolve the shortage.
-This information is also available in the offline license report via the report tab within CSSM.
+Cisco SSM displays a “major” alarm on its primary alarms interface as well as within the Virtual Account itself.
+The alarm includes information on needed licenses and the quantity needed to resolve the shortage.
+This information is also available in the offline license report via the report tab within Cisco Smart Software Manager (SSM).
 Additionally, users and administrators can elect to receive a daily status email.

 My Cisco Entitlements uses your Smart Account to provide a consolidated view of all your assets and entitlements, including services, subscriptions, licenses, and devices.